INTRODUCTION TO THE SPORT

 Settling

 The ideal surface will take some time to appear as some piste's take time to settle.
 During the first year you may find soft areas appearing where frequent boule landing takes place.
 The surface can be maintained by raking the surface with a wire leaf rake.
 Care should be taken to try to place the jack in differing areas of the piste.
 Boule make good wackers for the surface.
-Any large stones working their way to the surface should be removed from the area
+Any large stones working their way to the surface should be removed from the area or hammered back in with a sledge hammer.

 The overall surface should not be "Billiard Table " level as this is Petanque not Bowls.
 A certain amount of thought should be needed to cope with the odd small irregularities in the surface.
 Anyway, the home team deserves some advantages for all the hard work they have put in building the playing area!